sjtaylor-9/LFR-MPR-calculation/README.md

 # Production of LFR-AS-200 and LFR-AS-30 MPRs to be used in newcleo ORION simulations
 This repository contains the necessary scripts to generate the MPR files needed to run ORION simulations of newcleo's LFR-AS-200 and LFR-AS-30 nuclear fuel cycles.
-The MPR's generated are based on 2024 neutron spectra, which for the LFR-AS-200 is 3 enrichment zones (inner, middle, outer) and 2 burnup steps corresponding to the Beginning of Cycle, BoC, and the End of Cycle, EoC.
+The MPR's generated are based on 2024 neutron spectra, which for the LFR-AS-200 is three enrichment zones (inner, middle, outer) and two burnup steps corresponding to the Beginning of Cycle, BoC, and the End of Cycle, EoC.
 For the LFR-AS-30 the scripts used a single enrichment zone (denoted as Fuel Assembly, FA) and a single burnup step (denoted as single).

 ## How to download
 In order to download this repository the following should be entered into the command line terminal: